John Bishop

-John Bishop (born 30 November 1966) is an English comedian, presenter, actor, and former semiprofessional footballer.
+John Bishop (born 30 November 1966) is an English comedian, presenter, actor, and former semi-professional footballer.
 His first television appearance was in 2007 on the RTÉ topical-comedy show The Panel, where he was a regular panelist until 2008.
 He subsequently appeared in series three and four of the E4 teen drama Skins and the Ken Loach film Route Irish.
 He has also hosted his own shows, such as John Bishop's Britain (2010–2011), John Bishop's Only Joking (2013), and two versions of The John Bishop Show (2015, 2022).
-He also has played the companion Dan Lewis in Doctor Who from 2021 to 2022.
+He also has played the companion Dan Lewis of the Thirteenth Doctor in Doctor Who from 2021 to 2022.
 He had a regular Sunday slot on Liverpool radio station Radio City called Bishop's Sunday Service.
 He is also known for his charity work, most notably raising £4.2 million for Sport Relief 2012.

-Bishop formerly played football as a midfielder for Winsford United F.C., Crewe Alexandra F.C., Runcorn F.C., Rhyl F.C., Witton Albion F.C., Hyde United F.C., Southport F.C., Stalybridge Celtic F.C., Northwich Victoria F.C., Caernarfon Town F.C., and Hanley Town F.C.
+Bishop formerly played football as a midfielder for Winsford United, Crewe Alexandra, Runcorn, Rhyl, Witton Albion, Hyde United, Southport, Stalybridge Celtic, Northwich Victoria, Caernarfon Town, Holywell Town and Hanley Town.

 Early life

-John Bishop was born at Mill Road Hospital in Everton, Liverpool, on 30 November 1966 (Saint Andrew' s Day), the son of housewife Kathleen (née Hackett) (d.
+John Bishop was born at Mill Road Hospital in Everton, Liverpool, on 30 November 1966 (Saint Andrew's Day), the son of housewife Kathleen (née Hackett) (d.
 2023) and labourer Edward Bishop, a couple from nearby Huyton.
 He has an older brother, footballer Eddie, and two older sisters.
 He grew up mostly in the Cheshire towns of Runcorn and Winsford, attending Murdishaw West Primary School and Brookvale Comprehensive School (now known as Ormiston Bolingbroke Academy).
 He briefly studied English at Newcastle Polytechnic, and gained a BA in Social Science from Manchester Polytechnic.
 He later became a medical representative for the pharmaceutical company Syntex, where he worked until leaving in 2006 to pursue his comedy career full-time at the age of 40.